truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/CloudSyncTasksScreensSCALE.md

 ---

 The **Cloud Sync Tasks** widget on the **Data Protection** screen shows configured cloud sync tasks, and provides access to configuration screens to add single-time or scheduled recurring transfers between TrueNAS SCALE and a cloud storage provider.
-Cloud sync tasks are an effective method to back up data to a remote location through cloud-storage-migration.
+Cloud sync tasks are an effective method to back up data to a remote location, or to perform cloud-storage-migration through a  provider.

 {{< include file="/static/includes/CloudServiceProvidersSCALE.md" >}}